ahu10/workout-app/README.md

 which recreates the exercise list with checkboxes.

 The frontend was done using react, the backend was done using nodejs and express, and the database was done using mongodo atlas.

+In order to test the functionality of this app, clone the repository. node.js, react, react-router-dom, cors, and express should be installed.
+Open a terminal, navigate to the app folder and start using "npm start" Open a separate terminal, navigate to the server folder, and start the server using "node server.mjs"

+The website runs on "http://localhost:3300